Which?: Lobbying activities

+Campaigns

+As well as political lobbying activities, Which? campaigns for changes of practice within industries or individual companies.
+An early notable victory was the campaign in 1985 for Toyota to recall the Space Cruiser.
+In the 21st century, Which? successfully campaigned against banks introducing fees for using cash machines in 2000, for automatic compensation for poor broadband speeds in 2017, and for Whirlpool to recall over 500,000 washing machines in 2019, including advocating for refunds for recalled units.

 Legal powers

 Super-complaints

 The Consumers' Association has the power under The Enterprise Act 2002 to take action on behalf of consumers, including the ability to bring a super-complaint to the Financial Conduct Authority (FCA).
 Which? is one of five organisations able to issue a super-complaint.
 The Consumers' Association was among the first groups granted these new powers, and was among the first to have them regranted when the Office of Fair Trading (OFT) was replaced by the FCA.
 A super-complaint can be made about any market that is not working properly for consumers.
 As consumers are not in the position to overcome the issue themselves, Which? can issue a super-complaint on consumers' behalf.
 The FCA has 90 days in which to assess the complaint and decide what to do about it.
 It can reject the complaint in part or as a whole, it can launch a market investigation, take action under competition law or consumer law, or refer the market to the Competition and Markets Authority for further investigation.

-Which? made its first super complaint about private dentistry in 2001.
+Which? made its first super-complaint about private dentistry in 2001.
 It later made complaints about care homes, the Northern Ireland banking sector and credit card interest calculation methods.
-In March 2011 it made a super complaint about unfair debit and credit card payment surcharges made by retailers.
+In March 2011, it made a super-complaint about unfair debit and credit card payment surcharges made by retailers.
 The OFT upheld the super-complaint in June 2011.

-In September 2016 Which? filed a super complaint against banks that routinely refuse to reimburse victims who have been scammed into transferring money into fraudsters’ accounts.
+In September 2016, Which? filed a super-complaint against banks that routinely refused to reimburse victims who had been scammed into transferring money into fraudsters' accounts.

 Which? said banks should "shoulder more responsibility" for such fraud, much as they already reimburse customers who lose money through scams involving fraudulent account activity, or debit or credit cards.
 According to official industry data, such scams increased by 53% in a year: from 660,308 cases in the first half of 2015 to 1,007,094 in the first half of 2016.
 Which? said: "Consumers can only protect themselves so far.
 People cannot be expected to detect complex scams pressuring them to transfer money immediately, or lookalike bills from their solicitor or builder" that are copied from genuine bills but have had the bank account number and sort code changed.

-In 2018 Which? was accused by members of its long-standing email service - which.net - of abandoning them by abruptly announcing cancellation of a service they'd used for 22 years.
-One member stated "Even if this were a commercial company the way it’s been done is appalling, but for it to be a charity that professes to protect consumers - it's a travesty and a betrayal of those members who trusted Which? in a way no one would trust a commercial entity."

 Legal action against rogue traders

-In 2005 Which? was granted legal powers to bring rogue traders to account for their actions under Part 8 of the Enterprise Act 2002.
+In 2005, Which? was granted legal powers to bring rogue traders to account for their actions under Part 8 of the Enterprise Act 2002.